bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+An adaptive website contains different fixed layouts for devices of varying sizes.
+A fully responsive website uses media queries to fit whatever screen it is displayed on at all times

 2. Describe what it means to be mobile first vs desktop first.

+To be mobile first vs desktop first refers to the way one writes his/her main code, meaning that the layout for the website was originally designed for either a phone or desktop first.
+Media queries (min-width for mobile first and max-width for desktop first) allow the website to then fit the screen of either a desktop or phone

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+Typically, one rem is equal to 16px.
+Setting the font-size to 62.5% allows us to convert one rem to 10 px, an easier and more managable conversion

 4. How would you describe preprocessing to someone new to CSS?

+A preprocessor allow us to nest and create functions, because we have the following capabilities:
+-language - LESS
+-compiler - Node
+-compiler output - CSS

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+Nesting is my favorite concept.
+Mixins give me the most trouble.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.